deebz/woocommerce-checkout-email-checker/README.md

 ## DISCLAIMER

-The code is supplied as is and it I don't offer any support.
+**The code is supplied as is and it I don't offer any support**.

 I'm not a professional developer and just cobbled this together to solve a specific usecase.
 It works from the testing I've done.
 But I can't guarantee that it is fail safe or exhaustive or won't break your site.
 Only use the code if you know what you're doing or are prepared to take a risk.

 ## ABOUT THE CODE